woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Partitioning.md

 ## Going to the Bootloader menu

-- Start by turning on your POCO X3 Pro into Android™, and unlock it
+- Start by turning on your Xiaomi Mi 9 into Android™, and unlock it

 - Open a command prompt on your PC